fionnydarmawan/cse15l-lab-reports/LabReport3.md

 <img src="lsgrep.png" width="300" height="200">

-Based on this output, I used the command on my terminal and changed the pattern and the directory the one that I intended to use.
+Based on this output, I used the command on my terminal and changed the pattern and the directory the one that I intended to use.I also summarized the function description of the command that chatGPT gave as part of my lab report.

 ## 3) `grep -e` command: